When Do We Need Graph Neural Networks for Node Classification?

 We can see that $0 \leq \text{NSV}^\mathcal{G}(X) \leq 1$ and it can be used to interpret the edge bias: (1) For labels $Z$, NSV$^\mathcal{G}(Z) \geq 0.5$ means that the proportion of connected nodes that share different labels is larger than that of unconnected nodes, which implies that edge bias is harmful for $Z$ and the homophily assumption is invalid; (2) For features $X$, NSV$^\mathcal{G}(X) \geq 0.5$ means that the average pairwise feature distance of connected nodes is greater than that of unconnected nodes, which suggests that the feature is non-smooth.
 On the contrary, small NSV$(Z)$ and NSV$(X)$ indicates that the homophily assumption holds and the edge bias is potentially beneficial.

 The above analysis raises another question: how much does NSV deviating from 0.5 or what is the exact NSV to indicate the edge bias is statistically beneficial or harmful.
-In the following section, we study the problem from statistical hypothesis testing perspective and provide thresholds by the p-values of the tests.
+In the following section, we study the problem from statistical hypothesis testing perspective and provide thresholds by the p-values.